 The actual room where “Rainman” was filmed is called the Emperors Suite in the Forum Tower.
 While not filmed in the room itself, scenes in the first “Hangover” were filmed on a set modeled after this suite.
 Either way, you can rent this suite for $4,200 a night.
 It sounds expensive, but you get to take home whatever shampoo you didn’t use.

-Other films with scenes shot at the hotel include “Rocky III,” “Get Shorty,” and “Fools Rush In.”
+Other films with scenes shot at the hotel include “Rocky III,” “Get Shorty,” “Fools Rush In” and “Last Vegas.”

 On the TV side, USA Networks’ “Royal Pains” has filmed here, as has the HBO mob classic, “The Sopranos.”
 Going further back, many of Jerry Lewis’s famous Labor Day Muscular Dystrophy Association Telethons took place at Caesars Palace, helping introduce the resort to millions of Americans.
 More importantly, during the 45 years as host of MDA telethon, Lewis reportedly helped raise $2 billion dollars to fight the disease.